menu

 Getting to Work

-Even if your neighborhood is walkable, you may still have to drive to your place of work.
-Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
+How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
+Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
+Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
 The greatest number of commuters in Belle Harbor neighborhood spend between 30 and 45 minutes commuting one-way to work (27.8% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.
 However, there is also a significant group of residents (14.5%) who commute over an hour in each direction.

 Here most residents (63.1%) drive alone in a private automobile to get to work.
 In addition, quite a number also hop out the door and walk to work to get to work (6.6%) and 6.1% of residents also carpool with coworkers, friends, or neighbors for their daily commute.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.